Back to blog

 Product: [product].
 Price: [$price].
 Audience: [audience].

-Write a long-form sales page outline:
+Write a long-form sales-page outline: hero, problem, solution intro,

-3 testimonial slots, pricing table, FAQ, CTA.
+five feature blocks, three testimonial slots, pricing table, FAQ, CTA.

 37. About page rewrite

+Founder: [name + background].
 Company: [company + product + year founded].

 Mission: [mission].

-solution, vision.
+vision.
 Tone: human, specific, no MBA-speak.
+Use real detail over adjectives.

 38. Pricing page copy